andyl/jobex/notes/design.md

 ## Versions

-V0: Internal
+V0: Internal / Websocket Runner
+- separate runner and scheduler services
+- scheduler has a websocket server
+- runner as an elixir module using Rambo
+- runner connect via websockets

+V1: Internal / Features
 - internal use
 - schedule editing
 - telemetry
 - systemd deployment

-V1: Internal / Websocket
-- separate runner and scheduler services
-- scheduler has a websocket server
-- runner as an elixir module using Rambo
-- runner connect via websockets

 V2: External / Community
 - use for CHAOSS community